alphabriones/fe-technical-exam/README.md

 This personal repository will be provided to MYBOS at the end of the Exam.

+Please feel free to customise all logic and the provided routes to meet the requirements of this exam.

 ## Task

 The objective of this task is to create 2 components that are data bound to the provided API Endpoints